ihhub/penguinV/doc/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;in - an input image

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image which is a result of conversion.
 Height and width of result image are the same as of input image.
-If the function fails exception imageException is raised.
+If the function fails exception penguinVException is raised.

 	##### Syntax:
 	```cpp